jabirali/tmux-tilish/README.md

   terminals and workspaces.
 You'd like to keep working that way in terminals, without using `i3wm` or `sway` for your whole desktop.

-Personally, I made this because I loved the `i3wm` paradigm and keybindings, but these days I'm mostly using Gnome/Wayland at home and WSL/Windows at work.
-Now, `tmux` lets me have a consistent user interface for tabs and splits across both platforms, and this plugin lets me use the (IMHO) more efficient `i3wm` keys.

 ## Quickstart

 The easiest way to install this plugin is via the [Tmux Plugin Manager][2].